Convergence Guarantees for Gradient-Based Training of Neural PDE Solvers: From Linear to Nonlinear PDEs: Mathematical Setup and General Supporting Results

-In this section, we set up our general PDE framework and introduce both PINNs and Deep Ritz solvers.
-In~\cref{sec:general convergence results}, we present two main results: first, a rigorous global convergence guarantee for most linear PDEs using the NTK method; second, a more general convergence to a critical point, which lays the foundation for analyzing nonlinear PDEs in subsequent sections.
+In this section, we present the basic mathematical setup and introduce both PINNs and Deep Ritz solvers.
+In~\cref{sec:general convergence results}, we establish two main results: first, a rigorous global convergence guarantee for PINNs in solving a broad class of linear PDEs based on the NTK approach; second, a more general convergence result to critical points, which serves as the foundation for our subsequent analysis of nonlinear PDEs.